 McMurray test is used to evaluate individuals for tears in the meniscus of the knee.
-First described 1942 by Thomas Porter McMurray (1887-1949)
+First described in 1928 by Thomas Porter McMurray (1887-1949) and later refined in his 1934, 1942 publications and 1948 lecture.

 In carrying out the manipulation with the patient lying flat, the knee is first fully flexed until the heel approaches the buttock ; the foot is then held by grasping the heel and using the forearm as a lever.
 The knee being now steadied by the surgeon’s other hand, the leg is rotated on the thigh with the knee still in full flexion.
 During this movement the posterior section of the cartilage is rotated with the head of the tibia, and if the whole cartilage, or any fragment of the posterior section, is loose, this movement produces an appreciable snap in the joint.